alnsn/rgph/README.md

 ## Building

-You need `c99`, `c++` compilers and POSIX-compatible make utility to build the library and the tests.
+You need `c99`, `c++` compilers and POSIX-compatible `make` utility to build the library and the tests.
 Makefiles don't use any fancy stuff and there is no support for auto configuration.

 Typing `(cd lib && make)` should work but it may produce unoptimised binaries.
-It's best to specify optimisation flags in `CFLAGS` and `CXXFLAGS`.
+It's best to set optimisation flags in `CFLAGS` and `CXXFLAGS` variables.
 Some platforms support unaligned loads are they're fast.
 You may want to pass `-DRGPH_UNALIGNED_READ` when building for those platforms.

 To build a shared library: